-- Work with an accompanist, outside of repertoire class or lesson time, at least once a week. - It is expected that each student will be thoroughly acquainted with the piano accompaniment to his or her music before coming to their voice lessons and to repertoire classes. - iii.
-Each student is expected to keep aerobically fit and maintain good muscle tone especially in the torso area of the body.
-Weekly aerobic and muscle toning work-out sessions of some sort (i.e. walking, stationary cycling, skipping, crunches, lateral crunches, push-ups, conditioning-level weight training program, etc.) are a mandatory requirement for this course.
+- Work with an accompanist, outside of repertoire class or lesson time, at least once a week. - ii.
+It is expected that each student will be thoroughly acquainted with the plano accompaniment to his or her music before coming to his or her voice lessons and to repertoire classes. - fin.
+Fiach student is expected to keep aerobically fit and maintain good muscle tone especially in the torso area of the body.
+Weekly aerobic and muscle toning work-out sessions of some sort (i.e. walking, stationary cycling, skipping, crunches, lateral crunches, push-ups, conditioning-level weight training program, etc.) are a mandatery requirement for this course.
 You must be in excellent physical condition (become a vocal athlete) in order to develop excellent vocal technique.
-Please consult your physician before beginning any exercise program
+Please consult your physician before beginning any exercise program.